A symmetry result in $\mathbb{R}^2$ for global minimizers of a general type of nonlocal energy

-More precisely, Here, $C$ is a positive constant depending only on $n, s$ and $W$. \end{thm}
+for some positive constant $C$ depending on $n, s$ and $W$. \end{thm}

-This type of energy estimates for the classical Laplacian can be found in \cite{densityEs}.
-In the fractional case, the reader can check Theorem 1.3 in \cite{densityEs} for the detailed computations (see also Theorem 4.1.2 in \cite{nonlocal}).
-Our proof follows the steps of Theorem 1.3 in \cite{densityEs}.
-Here, we just write the main elements and underline which assumptions on $F$ make the proof work for the energy that we introduced.
+This type of energy estimates for the fractional Laplacian are proved in \cite[Theorem 1.3]{densityEs} (see also \cite[Theorem 4.1.2]{nonlocal}).
+We give a sketch of the proof following \cite{densityEs}, pointing out which assumptions on $F$ make the proof work in our case.